careerfairy/web/packages/firebase-scripts/src/migrations/livestreams/backFillLivestreamSpeakers/README.md

 # Back-fill Livestream Speakers with groupId

-Will fetch all upcoming live streams and update their speakers with the new attribute 'groupId'
+Will fetch all live streams and update their speakers with the new attribute 'groupId'

 ## Run